 1. Factors that are reasonably likely to lead to a change in the credit rating: - Spain Sovereign rating.
-If Spain's sovereign rating, or its outlook, is modified, this would have a direct impact on the Company's rating and could have a positive or negative minimum to strong impact. - Delay in Dates.
+If Spain's sovereign rating, or its outlook, is modified, this would have a direct impact on the Company's and its associated debt rating having a positive or negative minimum to strong impact. - Delay in Dates.
 A delay in both the expected completion date and stabilization of the Project could deteriorate the estimated FCF for the rating period.
-If the observed amount is EUR€\$8.0m on average for 2027-2033 (compared to EUR€\$9.6m baseline scenario), this could result in a Years of Payment of 13.1 for 2027-2033 (vs. 10.2 years in base scenario), which may have a moderate negative impact on the rating. - Refinancing Conditions.
+If the observed amount is €5,797k on a weighted average basis for 2027-2033 (compared to €6,900k baseline scenario), this could result in a Years of Payment of 16.6 for 2027-2033 (vs. 13.0 years in base scenario), which may lead to a moderate negative impact in the rating. - Refinancing Conditions.
 If the refinancing loan does not have better conditions compared to the building loan in terms of maturity and interest rate, the rating could have a minimum to moderate negative impact. - Higher FCF.
 If the Project stabilizes faster than expected, FCF levels could benefit.
-If the weighted average Years of Payment for 2027-2033 are 9.4 years, the rating could have a minimum positive impact.
+If the weighted average Years of Payment for 2027-2033 is 12.3 years, the rating could have a minimum positive impact.
 2. The magnitude of the change that could occur under different market conditions determined by HR Ratings to be relevant to the rating: - Higher Competition.
-If the Project performs its operations in a more competitive environment, this could reduce the expected occupation rate affecting the FCF generation, resulting in a negative minimum to moderate impact on the rating.
+If the Project performs its operations in a more competitive environment, this could reduce the expected occupation rate affecting the FCF generation, and if this results in a weighted average DSCR with Cash of 1.7x for the 2027-2033 period.
+This could have a negative moderate impact on the rating.